martaportasany/somaticpipeline/README.md

 # somaticpipeline
-Somatic pipeline for analizing the data result of WES-sequencing in leucemic pediatric patients
+Somatic pipeline for analizing the data result of WES-sequencing in leucemic lymphocytic acute (LLA) pediatric patients